MMMZZZZ/Syntherrupter/Documentation/Wiki/UI/Envelope.md

 [Back to the Settings Menu page](Settings.md#readme)

+If Syntherrupters envelopes are new to you, you should start with using the [build-in envelopes](/Documentation/Wiki/Envelopes.md#readme).
+They require no work at all and already provide impressive results (previous link includes a demo).

 The envelope editor allows you to modify any of Syntherrupters envelopes.
-With envelopes you can control how Syntherrupter sounds.
 Because of the limitations of Nextion it is not possible to have a graphical editor.
 However, since you're probably not going to use this on a daily base, it should be "good enough" and especially better than nothing.

-If Syntherrupters envelopes are new to you, you should check out the [Getting Started with Envelopes](/Documentation/Wiki/Tutorials/Getting%20Started%20with%20Envelopes.md#readme).

 ## Index
 * [Index](#index)